-Appendices G - K are a series of lists that detail the proposed project information for each project based upon the PIFs received.
-(Note: the project lists are not part of the draft Narrative of the IUP.
-The project lists will be part of the complete IUP.)
+Appendices G - J are a series of lists that detail the proposed project information for each project based upon the PIFs received.

 - Appendix G The alphabetical list is the PPL sorted alphabetically.
-It contains the project information; the name of the applying entity, their total number of points and associated priority order rank, a detailed description of the proposed project, all project phases requested by the entity, the estimated construction start date, total project cost, the percentage of principal forgiveness if the project is eligible to receive disadvantaged funding, and a reference to any other related PIFs from the current or previous IUPs.
-A grand total for all of the projects is listed on the last page of the appendix. - Appendix H Lists projects that were deemed ineligible to receive CWSRF funding with a brief description as to why they were deemed ineligible. - Appendix I Lists projects that were deemed ineligible to receive disadvantaged funding with a brief description as to why they were deemed ineligible.
+It contains the project information; the name of the applying entity, their total number of points and associated priority order rank, a detailed description of the proposed project, all project phases requested by the entity, and total project cost.
+A grand total for all of the projects is listed on the last page of the appendix. - Appendix H Projects that were deemed ineligible to receive CWSRF funding with a brief description as to why they were deemed ineligible. - Appendix I Projects that were deemed ineligible to receive disadvantaged funding with a brief description as to why they were deemed ineligible.
 The project may still be eligible to receive other funding options. - Appendix J Lists projects in order of highest priority to receive funding.
-The content is the same as the alphabetical list in Appendix G. - Appendix K Is the list of projects that will be invited in the initial invitation round.
-The information provided in this list is similar to the alphabetical and priority order lists.
-The TWDB has determined which project phases are eligible to receive funding during this SFY, which is depicted in the Phase(s) column.
-Projects on this list will receive an invitation letter from the TWDB upon Board approval of the IUP.
-Pertinent notes and the definitions of acronyms and footnotes are listed on the last page of the appendix along with a grand total for the projects.
+The content is the same as the alphabetical list in Appendix G.